Herpes, or herpes simplex, is a viral infection that can affect both men and women.

-Most people don’t know they have herpes when they’re first infected, but they can still pass it on to others.
-It can take years for any symptoms to appear.
+Most people don’t know they have herpes when they’re first infected but they can still pass it on to others.
+It can take weeks, months or years for any symptoms to appear.
 The virus stays inside your nerves and can flare up from time to time.
 Herpes symptoms can last from a few days to about a month before slowly going away.
-They can include:

 You can book an appointment with a Spire private GP today.

 If you think you may have mouth herpes, your GP will look at any cold sores or other ulcers you may have.
 In most cases, they won’t need to carry out any further tests.
 They can treat your symptoms and give you advice about how to avoid passing it on to other people.